idrawjs/docs/src/en/element/circle.md

 ## Circle

 It is used to render circular or oval content.
-The specific format is as follows:
+The specific type is as follows:

 ```ts
 type Circle = {